Home › The Event

-For your domain the atomic unit is almost certainly an event: something happened, to someone, at a time, with an outcome.
-Make that the chunk.
+Something happened, to someone, at a time, with an outcome.
+A transaction, a diagnosis, a job change.
+That is your chunk.
 Not sentences, not tokens, not paragraphs.

 Why text spans fail at scale